wfordh/higgins_site_hydeout/_drafts/a-quarter-gets-its-update.md

 My progress has been solid in some parts, though a bit lacking in others.
 I researched credit cards and savings account, but have yet to commit to any in particular, though I finally picked a password manager.
 I went with [Bitwarden](https://bitwarden.com/) and am happy with it so far.
 I have switched most of my personal laptop browser usage to Firefox, but not yet all.
 I have not ordered take out much to date this year, but that may grow more difficult with COVID-19.

 I am making good progress on my book list so far this year, finishing _Children of Dune_, _Dune Messiah_, _Hello World_, and, most recently, _Everything and More_.
 Next up will be _Range_ and _Sprawl Ball_, probably followed by some fiction.
+The shelter-in-place order from COVID-19 shut down libraries, which will make it tougher to get some books and also force me to start using my Kindle to rent e-books.

+Work on the technical pieces came slower than hoped, but I'm getting there.

 ***